openaq/openaq.org/README.md

 ## Development

 The website is built using [Hugo](https://gohugo.io) for content management and static site generation.
+Tina is used for a headless CMS.

 For styles SCSS is used with the [openaq-design-system](https://github.com/openaq/openaq-design-system) SCSS library.
 Dart Sass is required to compile SCSS and must be installed and available in PATH for Hugo to access.